THE BUSHRANGER NED KELLY

 By Tim Lambert

 Afterwards the gang realised that police would be sent from Melbourne by rail.
 They then went to a town called Glenrowan and held the inhabitants of the town captive in the Glenrowan Hotel.
 They sabotaged the railway line hoping to derail the train carrying the police.
-However a schoolteacher tricked Kelly and managed to stop the train before it reached the sabotaged section of railway by waving a red scarf.
+However, a schoolteacher tricked Kelly and managed to stop the train before it reached the sabotaged section of the railway by waving a red scarf.
 The Hotel was then surrounded.
 The captive civilians were allowed to go but the police were unable to rush the hotel.
-Instead they set it on fire.
-Ned Kelly emerged wearing steel armour.
-Unfortunately his legs were uncovered and a policeman shot him there.
+Instead, they set it on fire.
+Ned Kelly emerged wearing steel armor.
+Unfortunately, his legs were uncovered and a policeman shot him there.
 The other three members of the Kelly gang were all shot and killed.

 Ned Kelly himself was convicted of the murder of Constable Lonigan.
 Ned Kelly was hanged in Melbourne on 11 November 1880.
 His last words were 'such is life'.

 The remains of Ned Kelly were identified in 2011.
 In 2012 it was decided to give the remains of Ned Kelly to his family for burial.
 Ned Kelly was finally laid to rest in 2013.